-3. What does the FCA propose?
+3. What does the FCA policy statement introduce?

-The FCA is proposing to introduce a new option, to allow firms to pay for research using bundled payments for research and execution services, without breaching the inducements rules.
-The bundled payments model will be subject to new mandatory "guardrails" - see section 4 of this note below, for more details.
+The FCA has introduced a new option in COBS 2.3B, to allow firms to pay for research using joint payments for research and execution services, without breaching the inducements rules.
+The joint payments model will be subject to new mandatory "guardrails" - see section 4 of this note below, for more details.

-This new bundled payments option would exist alongside the existing RPA and P&L models (in other words, it will be permitted to retain the MiFID2 unbundled models, if preferred).
+This new joint payments option will exist alongside the existing RPA and P&L models (in other words, it will be permitted to retain the MiFID2 unbundled models, if preferred).

-The existing AMNMB exemptions will also remain in place (subject to the proposed amendments described below).
+The existing AMNMB exemptions will also remain in place (subject to the amendments described below).
 As such, firms can continue to receive research for free, so long as the relevant research falls within a category of AMNMB.

-4. What are the guardrails for using the bundled payment model?
+4. What are the guardrails for using the joint payment model?

-There will be eight new mandatory requirements associated with the use of the new bundled payments model.
-In summary, a firm using bundled payments will need:
+There will be eight new mandatory requirements associated with the use of the new joint payments model.
+In summary, a firm using joint payments will need:

-Requirement Detail of requirement 1 A formal policy describing the firm's approach to bundled payments Agreements with This describes the firm's approach to bundled payments, and specifies how the firm's controls around bundled payments operate (and operate separately from trade execution).
-These agreements must cover the methodology for 2 research providers calculating and identifying the cost of research.
-The FCA states that this is intended to promote price discovery and transparency.
+Requirement Detail of requirement 1 A formal policy describing the firm's approach to joint payments This describes the firm's approach to joint payments, and specifies how the firm's controls around joint payments operate (and operate separately from trade execution).
+2 Arrangements with research providers These arrangements must cover the methodology for calculating and identifying the cost of research.
+(This doesn't need to be a separate agreement as initially proposed by the FCA.)
 3 A structure for the allocation of payments between research providers This includes payment allocations to both executing brokers and independent research providers.
-The FCA says in the consultation that this will allow for alignment with the CSA payment structure which is typical in the US.
+This will allow for alignment with the CSA payment structure which is typical in the US.
 4 Operational procedures for the administration of accounts used to purchase research This includes reconciliation and reporting, and to ensures timely payments to providers.
 The FCA notes that, unlike the RPA model, there is no requirement for monies to be swept into a bank account belonging to the investment manager.
 5 A budget to establish the amount needed for third party research This budget must be reviewed and renewed at least annually.
 The budget must be based on the expected amounts needed to purchase research (as opposed to volumes or values of trade executions).
-The budget must be set at appropriate aggregated levels - i.e. for similar strategies or clients who would benefit from the same research.
-In addition, the firm's policy must set out what actions to take if the research charges exceed the budget, or the budget is increased.
-6 An approach for the allocation across clients of the costs of research purchased through bundled payments The FCA says in the consultation paper that relative costs incurred by clients must be commensurate with the relative benefits received.
+The budget must be set at appropriate aggregated levels for a firm's investment process, products, services, and clients In addition, the firm's policy must set out what actions to take if the research charges exceed the budget (e.g. a disclosure as soon as reasonably practicable), or the budget is increased.
+6 An approach for the allocation across clients of the costs of research purchased through joint payments The relative costs incurred by clients must be commensurate with the relative benefits received.
 However, the specific costs of individual items need not be attributable to individual clients.
-7 An annual assessment of value The firm must periodically assess the value, quality and use of research purchased using bundled payments.
-The firm must also benchmark prices paid for bundled research against relevant comparators, to ensure that they are reasonable.
+7 An annual assessment of value The firm must periodically assess the value, quality and use of research purchased using joint payments.
+The firm must ensure research charges to clients are reasonable.
+One way of doing this is to benchmark prices paid for joint research against relevant comparators.